DTW-DanWard/OctopusDeployUtilities/readme.md

 # Octopus Deploy Utilities

 Utilities to help you export, search, measure, see changes over time and unit test your Octopus Deploy configuration.
-All your configuration data in local JSON files!
+All your configuration data in local JSON files.
+Test your deployments *before* production!

 ## Why Export Your Data?